abrehamashebir/alx-low_level_programming/0x01-variables_if_else_while/README.md

-priactic and execute if else statements in c
+deep dive into if else and while debugging